History of FK Sarajevo: Post-Yugoslavia (1994–2000)

 In 1994–95, the first-ever Bosnia and Herzegovina championship was held.
 Sarajevo came first in their six-team league in Jablanica, and came runners-up in the final league stage in Zenica, behind local club NK Čelik.
-It is important to note that the team went into the season with only six players on the books, seeing that many players transferred abroad during the siege.
+The team went into the season with only six players on the books, seeing that many players transferred abroad during the siege.
 The 1995–96 season was one to forget for all Sarajevo fans, with the side concluding the respective campaign on 7th position with 43 points.
 Luckily, next year's campaign was more fruitful.
 Namely, Sarajevo again finished as runners-up to Čelik in 1996–97 (by two points), but beat the Zenica-based club in the Cup final and Super Cup.
 The Cup was retained the following year, and despite finishing third in the league, Sarajevo finished runners-up after the play-off series.
 This championship play-off second leg will be remembered as the first such tie between the maroon-whites and city rivals Željezničar, with the Blues going on to win 1:0 courtesy of a late Hadis Zubanović goal.
 In 1998–99, Sarajevo came first in the league before winning the play-off series against NK Bosna and being crowned national champions.
 The team lost 1–0 to the same opponent in the Cup final, missing out on a memorable double.
 Notable members of the third championship generation were Emir Granov, Muhidin Zukić, Memnun Suljagić, Alen Škoro, Džemo Smječanin and goalkeeper Mirsad Dedić.
 The 1999–2000 season brought a quarter-final exit in the domestic Cup, with a third-place finish in the league after being topped by NK Brotnjo on a better goal difference.